oznogon/gattaibushido-public/playbooks/_playbook_template.md

 (Insert Introductory Text, details about the Role.
 Maybe three or four sentences, max.)

-**Palette Swap:** Love the role, but not feeling the color?
+**Palette Swap:** Love the role, but not feeling the specific hue?
 Here are some genre-inspired alternatives:

 * **Alt1:** DESCRIPTION
 * **Alt2:** DESCRIPTION